A likelihood-based approach for multivariate categorical response regression in high dimensions: Simulation studies

 Under Model 3, we see that the results are similar as under Model 2, with \texttt{LO-Mult} more clearly outperforming competitors.
-This can be explained by the fact that 7 of the 10 important predictors affect only the marginal probabilities: a feature which cannot be modeled by \texttt{G-Mult}, \texttt{LG-Mult}, or \texttt{OG-Mult}.
+This is because seven of the 10 important predictors affect only the marginal probabilities: a feature which cannot be modeled by \texttt{G-Mult}, \texttt{LG-Mult}, or \texttt{OG-Mult}.
 Finally, under Model 4, we see that \texttt{Sep} and \texttt{LO-Mult} perform nearly identically.
-Of course, under this data generating model the two responses are independent, which agrees with the assumption made by \texttt{Sep}.
-Here, we also see that \texttt{G-Mult} performs worse than \texttt{Sep} and \texttt{LO-Mult}.
+Under this data generating model the two responses are independent, which agrees with the assumption made by \texttt{Sep}.
+We also see that \texttt{G-Mult} performs worse than \texttt{Sep} and \texttt{LO-Mult}.

-In Figure \ref{fig:KL}, we display the Kullback-Leibler divergence across the four model settings.
-To summarize briefly, the results are very similar to the misclassification results displayed in Figure \ref{fig:joint}, with \texttt{LO-Mult} performing nearly as well as the best performing competitor in all four models we considered.
-Notably, it appears that under Models 2-4, as $p$ increases, the performance of \texttt{LO-Mult} relative to competitors improves, whereas this result was not evident in the misclassification rate results.
+In Figure \ref{fig:KL}, we display the (square-root) average Kullback-Leibler (KL) divergence on the testing set across the four models.
+See Section \ref*{subsec:Alt_Tuning} of the Supplementary Material for our definition of KL divergence.
+To summarize briefly, the results are similar to the misclassification results displayed in Figure \ref{fig:joint}, with \texttt{LO-Mult} performing nearly as well as the best performing competitor in all four models we considered.
+As $p$ increases under Models 2--4, the performance of \texttt{LO-Mult} relative to competitors improves moreso than under the same settings using classification error as a performance metric.
+In Figure \ref*{fig:hellinger} of the Supplementary Material, we also display the average Hellinger distance for each of the methods: relative performances are similar those based on KL divergence.

-Lastly, in Figure \ref{fig:marg}, we display the marginal misclassification rates for the response variable having $J=3$ response categories.
-Under Model 1 and Model 2, we see that all methods which estimated marginal probabilities via the joint model outperform \texttt{Sep} in terms of classification.
+Lastly, in Figure \ref*{fig:marg} of the Supplementary Material, we display the marginal misclassification rates for the response variable having $J=3$ response categories.
+Under Model 1 and Model 2, all methods which do not assume independence outperform \texttt{Sep} in terms of classification.
 Interestingly, $\texttt{LO-Mult}$ is slightly outperformed by both \texttt{L-Mult} and \texttt{G-Mult}.
 Under Model 3 and 4, \texttt{LO-Mult} begins to outperform the competitors, with \texttt{Sep} performing better than \texttt{G-Mult} and \texttt{L-Mult} under Model 4.
-This suggests that even when only one response variable is of interest to the practitioner, modeling the joint distribution of a multivariate categorical response can lead to improved prediction accuracy.